 Principle 12: Disclosure of personal information outside New Zealand.

 Personal information may only be disclosed to organisations in other countries where there are similar protections to those in the Privacy Act.
 There are exceptions: for example, if the individual concerned is informed that their information may not be protected and expressly authorises the disclosure anyway.

 An agency must not assign a unique identifier to an individual unless doing so is necessary for the agency to carry out its functions efficiently.
 Where doing so is necessary, agencies must not use a unique identifier that has been assigned to that individual by another agency (the only exception is for certain taxation purposes).
 Agencies must take reasonable steps to protect unique identifiers from being misused.

 Who it applies to

-The privacy law doesn’t just apply to clients and customers – all personal information is covered, including information about employees.
+The act doesn’t just apply to clients and customers – all personal information is covered, including information about employees.
 All organisations are required to have a privacy officer to deal with privacy issues.

 Two codes that most affect the lives of consumers are the Credit Reporting Privacy Code and the Health Information Privacy Code.
-Information about both these codes is on the Privacy Commissioner’s website.
+Information about both these codes is on the commissioner’s website.

-As the Privacy Act is a principle-based system, it is not enforceable in court.
-An aggrieved individual must make a complaint (see below) to the Privacy Commissioner alleging an “interference with privacy”.
-The Commissioner has no powers to fine or prosecute anyone or order an organisation to pay compensation.
+The privacy principles in the act aren’t enforceable in court.
+An aggrieved individual must make a complaint to the Privacy Commissioner alleging an “interference with privacy”.

 There is an important exception – principle 6 (Access to personal information) is enforceable in court if it relates to personal information held by a public sector agency.